graezykev/dev-container/part-4.md

 We need to install Docker on the remote machine, however, no need for the dev machine.

-I mentioned about installing Docker in [Part 1:](./part-1.md), which is relatively very easy and straightforward, especially when you're using Mac/Windows PC as your remote machine, even if you are using headless systems such as a Ubuntu Linux server, that is also within a few commands.
+I mentioned how to install Docker in [Part 1:](./part-1.md), which is relatively easy and straightforward, especially when you're using Mac/Windows PC, even if you are using headless systems such as a Ubuntu Linux server, that is also within a few commands.

 Once we finish the installation of Docker, we can move on to the next step.